rvilim/riddler-dividing-spheres/readme.md

 | 11              | 54, 65, 66 or >70         |
 | 12              | >59                       |

+11 and 12 only have bounds as they are still running at the time of writing.

 We can plot this, and see that it kinda looks linear-ish which gives us a guess that 11 piles will need around 65 spheres, and 12 piles will need around 71 spheres.
 ![formulation](images/plot.png)
+Coincidentally, both 65 and 66 have not been ruled out as candidates for N=11 (and I haven't looked >70)